What is Diabetes Mellitus?

 Nursing Care Plans for Diabetes Mellitus

-Nursing care planning goals for patients with diabetes include effective treatment to normalize blood glucose levels and decrease complications using insulin replacement, balanced diet, and exercise.
-The nurse should stress the importance of complying with the prescribed treatment program through effective education of the patient.
+Nursing care planning goals for patients with diabetes include effective treatment to normalize blood glucose levels and decrease complications using insulin replacement, a balanced diet, and exercise.
+The nurse should stress the importance of complying with the prescribed treatment program through effective patient education.
 Tailor your teaching to the patient’s needs, abilities, and developmental stage.
 Stress the effect of blood glucose control on long-term health.

 Here are 17 nursing care plans (NCP) and nursing diagnoses for diabetes mellitus (DM):

 - Risk for Infection

 - Risk for Impaired Skin Integrity